The Mpemba effect in the Descartes protocol: A time-delayed Newton's law of cooling approach: The Descartes protocol for the direct Mpemba effect

 Figure~\ref{fig6}(b) presents $\Delta(t; \tw, \ww)$ for $\tau = \tw = 0.36$ and five values of $\ww$: $0.44$, $0.58$, $0.60$, $0.62$, and $0.65$.
 For these parameters, a Mpemba effect occurs if $\kappa_0^{-1} \simeq 0.45 < \ww < 1 - \tau = 0.64$.
 This explains why no effect is observed for $\ww = 0.44$ (where $\Delta(t) > 0$ for all $t$) or $\ww = 0.65$ (where $\Delta(t) < 0$ for all $t$).
 Additionally, $\ww = 0.58$ corresponds to a case where the initial positive $\Delta$ exceeds the absolute value of its minimum, whereas the opposite occurs for $\ww = 0.62$.

 Let us summarize the results thus far.
-For given values of $\tau$ and $\tw$, the existence of a Mpemba effect requires that the normalized warm temperature $\ww$ lies within the interval defined by Eq.~\eqref{Mp_cond}.
+For given values of $\tau$ and $\tw$, the existence of a Mpemba effect requires that the normalized warm temperature $\ww$ lies within the interval defined by equation~\eqref{Mp_cond}.
 Within this interval, the effect is maximal at $\ww=\oww(\tw)$, and the magnitude of this maximal effect is given by $\Mp(\tw)$.
-Accurate and practical approximations for both quantities are provided by Eqs.~\eqref{MpApprox} and \eqref{owwApprox}.
+Accurate and practical approximations for both quantities are provided by equations~\eqref{MpApprox} and \eqref{owwApprox}.